FridaWikell/frisa-booking/README.md

 - Be able to select how many spots you want to book at each workshop.
 - Include an online shop were you could buy some upcycled things made by the owner.
 - Implement a review section where the users who has been at the workshops can leave reviews.
+- Sign in with Social media account or Google credentials.
+- Captcha verification when the user is signing up with email address.
+- Guidance when a user sign in for the first time.

 ## Testing